AfshinEfati/laravel-module-generator/docs-site/content/en/configuration.md

 The published `config/module-generator.php` file exposes the defaults that control namespace, output paths, and enabled generators.
 Review these sections after installation:

 - **`namespace`** – Sets the root namespace for generated classes.
 Align this with your domain layer (e.g. `App\Modules`).
-- **`paths`** – Controls where controllers, repositories, resources, and tests are stored.
-Map these to your preferred directory structure.
+- **`paths`** – Controls where controllers, repositories, resources, tests, and documentation files are stored.
+Adjust values such as `controller`, `resource`, and the new `docs` path if you keep Swagger docs outside `app/Docs`.
 - **`defaults`** – Toggles for enabling DTOs, resources, API controllers, tests, and policies globally.
-Command-line flags can override the defaults per module.
+You can also seed `controller_middleware` here to attach middleware (for example `auth:sanctum`) to every generated API controller.
+Command-line flags still override the defaults per module.
+- **`swagger`** – Configure security schemes exposed in generated Swagger docs.
+Set the list of middleware names that imply authentication and describe the corresponding security scheme (type, scheme, bearer format, etc.).

 ## Stubs